Our Clergy

 Click here to email Father Sam.

 Deacon Joe Dietz was ordained to the vocational diaconate in October 1994.
 He served at St. Peter’s for nearly 5 years under the Rev. Thomas Wand and came back for a few years as deacon assistant under the Rev. Marie Swayze and the Rev. Robert Miller.
-In his most recent term, Joe has been serving St. Peter’s as deacon assistant since 2011 and in October 2019 celebrated this 25th year of service at St. Peter’s.
+In his most recent term, Joe has been serving St. Peter’s as deacon assistant since 2011 and as of October 2025 has served 31 years at St. Peter’s, having officially “retired” in late 2025, but can still be seen helping out in various capacities.

 Click here to email Deacon Joe.